thoma-26/Job-Search-Agent/README.md

 ## Why I Built This

-I built this project to automate and improve the modern job search process, which is often fragmented across multiple platforms and requires repetitive manual effort.
+I built this project to automate and improve my job search process, which is often fragmented across multiple platforms and requires repetitive manual effort.

 The goal was to simulate parts of a recruiter’s workflow including job matching, screening, and candidate evaluation and turn it into a single AI-powered system.